ecommpro/custom-currency/README.md

 ## Internals

-This module is based in these observations:
+This module is based on these observations:

 - Magento class loader doesn't load a class if it was previously loaded.
 - Magento doesn't check the type of PHP ResourceBundle returned by `Magento\Framework\Locale\Bundle\CurrencyBundle` and simply uses it as an array, as it implements array access and iteration.